Launch Kids into STEM Fun

 I wouldn’t even hazard a guess at how many times my kids have stomped this thing.
 They have clogged it with sand and gravel, mud and dirt, and who knows what else.
 And it still works.
 I find that nothing short of amazing, because we have plenty of other outdoor toys meant for those types of materials that don’t still function.

 Stomp Rockets come in Junior, which we received as a gift all those years ago.
-They also have Ultra , glow in the dark, Ultra LED, Party Pack , and Super High Performance varieties, just to name a few.
+Amazon also has Ultra , glow in the dark, Ultra LED, Party Pack , and Super High Performance varieties, just to name a few.
 The main difference between the regular and junior versions are the rockets themselves.
 The junior ones consist entirely of foam, so they launch easier and hurt less when used for other purposes, but don’t go as high.
 They also work better indoors, though you can’t get the full 100 feet propulsion inside most buildings.
 The regular rockets sport foam tips on top of plastic rockets and go much higher, though they take more oomph to launch.

 Whenever I can get it out of the house, I keep it in our storage bench for easy access but safe from the elements, though I reiterate that nothing nature throws at it hasn’t already been done by my kids.
 The manufacturer recommends the Stomp Rocket Junior for ages 3 and up, but we started right around age 2.
 All the other types of stomp rockets are recommended for ages six and up.
 If your kids also rip the fins off or get their rockets stuck in trees, you can buy refill packs, too, assuming your kids don’t start manufacturing their own rockets.
 We’ve never bought extra rockets and still I would highly recommend this toy.